-They laid down document after document in front of her – just the summaries.
-She looked away.
+Document after document was laid down in front of her – just the summaries – she looked away.

-‘Sorry Penny, you’ve done good work.
+‘Sorry Penny, you’ve done good work apart from this.
 The usual severance packet will be forthcoming.’

-The beat of the helicopter blades overhead changed its note as the craft dipped and started its downwards descent.
+The beat of the helicopter blades overhead changed its note as the craft with Miles and Laura dipped and started its downwards descent.

 Laura didn’t know what was going on – she leaned her head against the glass and saw a boat below, it was obvious they were going to land on it but it was surely too small.
-Then the penny dropped, Miles grinned.
+Now the penny dropped.

-The braces were donned, the line attached, they said goodbye and stepped gingerly over the edge, the whir began and down they went, clutching each other.
+The braces were donned, the line attached, they stepped gingerly yo the edge, the whir began and down they went, clutching each other.

-They weren’t swinging about wildly but the landing was a bit unceremonious on the wet deck, the braces were released, the line retracted and the copter swung away in the direction of who knew where.
+The landing was a bit unceremonious on the wet deck, the braces were released, the line retracted and the helicopter swung away in the direction of who knew where.

 ‘Well?’ she asked.

-‘This way,’ and he led, down the ladder, along the walkway and into the wheelhouse.
+‘This way,’ and he led her down the ladder, along the walkway and into the wheelhouse.

 The boatman nodded, said a few things to Miles and handed over the wheel – Laura was incredulous.
 ‘What the …?’

-He pointed to the door leading downstairs and said, ‘I’ll join you later.’
+He pointed to the door leading downstairs and said, ‘I’ll join you after you freshen up.’

 She looked at him, turned and went downstairs.
-It became patently obvious which room was theirs – all her things were in there.
-Only Amelie could have packed them.
+It became patently obvious which room was theirs – many of her things were in there, only Amelie could have packed them.
 There was a conspiracy here and she didn’t mind one bit.

-She checked the bathroom and it was quite large really.
-Not only that but her toilet bag was there, the one she took away with her.
+She checked the bathroom and it was quite large really, not only that but her toilet bag was there, the one she’d taken away with her.

-She looked in the wardrobe – his things were up one end, hers down the other.
-It was surreal, unreal.
-She went back to the bathroom and spent fifteen minutes freshening up, changing into a dress for the evening, for goodness sake.
+She looked in the wardrobe – his things were up one end, hers down the other from Durham, it was surreal, unreal.
+She went back to the bathroom and spent fifteen minutes freshening up, changing into a dress for the evening, a dress which had also been packed.

 Someone went past the door, she heard him talking to Miles.
 Miles came downstairs, saw her in the dress, hair immaculate, said all the right things, then stepped up and kissed her cheek.
 They walked down the passageway to another largish room with a table in the middle.

-That table had been set for two, the wine had been poured, the buffet tea was ready, cold cuts on the sideboard.
+That table had been set for two, the wine had been poured, the buffet supper was ready, cold cuts on the sideboard.

-‘We weren’t sure what time we’d get here.
+‘We weren’t sure what time we’d get here, what time that business would finish.
 Breakfast will be cooked.’

 ‘I’m going to tell you a secret after we’ve eaten, Miles.
 You’ve taken me on trust but I need to level with you, it’s a major factor in why I’m with you.’